mrciolino/wiki-backup/timeline.md

 ## The Early Universe

 ### Creation of Worlds & Primordial Chaos
+- Spoops awakens alone in **[The Well of Souls](/locations/The-Well-Of-Souls)**.
+The creation of Souls begins, and AO jams his door shut.
 - The universe begins with chaotic primordial energy, birthing the **[Old Gods](/entities/old-gods)**.
 - The Old Gods impose order, shaping planets, planes, and celestial structures.